-The Inverted Hammer candlestick formation occurs mainly at the bottom of downtrends and is a warning of a potential reversal upward.
+The Inverted Hammer candlestick formation occurs mainly at the bottom of downtrends and can act as a warning of a potential reversal upward.
 It is important to note that the Inverted pattern is a warning of potential price change, not a signal, in and of itself, to buy.

 The Inverted Hammer formation, just like the Shooting Star formation, is created when the open, low, and close are roughly the same price.
 Also, there is a long upper shadow, which should be at least twice the length of the real body.